 Resilient Distributed Datasets (RDDs)

-RDDs are the main logical data unit in Spark.
+RDDs are the main logical data units in Spark.
 They are a distributed collection of objects, which are stored in memory or on disks of different machines of a cluster.
 A single RDD can be divided into multiple logical partitions so that these partitions can be stored and processed on different machines of a cluster.

 RDDs are immutable (read-only) in nature.
 You cannot change an original RDD, but you can create new RDDs by performing coarse-grain operations, like transformations, on an existing RDD.

-Features of RDD in Spark
+Features of an RDD in Spark

 Operations on RDDs

 There are two basic operations that can be done on RDDs.
 They are transformations and actions.